panva/node-oidc-provider/docs/configuration.md

 ### cookies

-Options for https://github.com/pillarjs/cookies#cookiesset-name--value---options-- used by the op to keep track of various user-agent states
+Options for https://github.com/pillarjs/cookies#cookiesset-name--value---options-- used by the OP to keep track of various User-Agent states.
 affects: User-Agent sessions, passing of authorization details to interaction

 default value: